 Our roads, transport and drainage service is responsible for the construction, rehabilitation and maintenance of Council's road network, car parks, footpaths, cycleways, bridges, culverts, structures, retaining walls, guardrails and drainage systems.
 We ensure these assets are safe, accessible and efficient to meet current and future community needs.
 We manage 17 bridges, 780km of local roads, 46 major culverts and 39 flood gates.

 Civil maintenance planning

-Civil maintenance delivery

-Civil project delivery

 \$0.9m \$13.1m -\$12.2m Income Expenditure Net result of se